wayism/org/content/books/resist-reclaim-restore/_index.md

      style="width: 100%; border: 1px solid #ddd; border-radius: 8px; box-shadow: 0 4px 12px rgba(0,0,0,0.3);">
 </div>

+## Cultural philosophy and practical guidance for authentic masculine and feminine expression

-## We owe it to the future to stand up for our values
+### We owe it to the future to stand up for our values

 *By Celare Akaren*